bolderbrush10/SearchlightAssault/programmer-notes.md

 function makeLightStartLocation(sl)
     -- TODO get the orientation of the light and stick this slightly in front --      also figure out how to deal with the unfolding animation

+-- TODO spawn turtle in general direction turret is pointing at

+-- TODO clean up unused crap across all files

 -- TODOOOOOOOOOOOOOO